brown-band/website/pages/scripts/1996-1997/fall/harvard.md

 Watch now, ladies and gentlemen, as the Brown University Microsoft Band forms a great big hole in the ground and plays the Crater Envy Polka.

-:sd[Band forms big-ass hole in the ground, plays "Brown Bear"]
+:sd[Band forms big-ass hole in the ground, plays “Brown Bear”]

 This year marks John Keats’ 200th anniversary, and the Brown Band’s crack team of literary historians has recently unearthed a previously unknown collaboration between John Keats and John Harvard.
 It turns out that it was the two Johns working together who wrote the little-known masterpiece “Commode on a Grecian Urn.”
 The lyric deals with a Greek vase being brought to the Peabody Museum by a Harvard student.
 Tragedy strikes when the student tries to take the train and ends up drowning because he never needed to use the library.

-Watch now as the still unravished Band of Brown University, foster children of volume and cut time, salute Keats by forming John’s urn and playing "Birthday."
+Watch now as the still unravished Band of Brown University, foster children of volume and cut time, salute Keats by forming John’s urn and playing “Birthday.”

-:sd[Band forms urn, plays "Birthday"]
+:sd[Band forms urn, plays “Birthday”]

 Join us next week when Brown plays Dartmouth and the band unveils its giant pair of maracas.